pain64/true-sql/documentation.md

 Nowadays bind custom types is a casual need.
 TrueSql provides two ways to bind parameters.

 ### JDBC as object binding
-If DTO supports asObject binding
+If bound type may be mapped as preparedStatement.getObject()/setObject()

 ```java
 import com.truej.sql.v3.bindings.AsObjectReadWrite;